dnigh45/parkerdjphase3project/README.md

 ![Simple Forest](images/dtmodel.png)

-Our precision and roc-auc scores for this model, 68.12% and 0.7176 respectively, were lower than desired so additional modelling was needed.
+Our precision and roc-auc scores for this model, 68.12% and 0.7176 respectively, were lower than desired so additional modeling was needed.

-## Exploratory Modelling
+## Exploratory Modeling

-We started through creating a logistic regression using the features identified in the first decision tree.
+A logistic regression using the features identified in the first decision tree was created.
 These features, opinion_seas_vacc_effective and doctor_recc_seasonal, were not sufficient.

-After creating an initial logistic regression using the above features, a logistic regression capturing all predictors was used.
+After this, a logistic regression capturing all predictors was made.
 The ROC-AUC score and the precision was signficantly higher, 0.7634 and 77.05% respectively.
 However, with 32 predictors, this would be an impractical model for municipalities with limited resources.

 ###### Total Logistic Regression Model

 ![First Logistic Regression](images/firstlogmodel.png)

-A Random Forest Model was constructed in attempt to increase scores via an ensamble model.
-An increase scores from the logistic regression model was not seen.
+A Random Forest Model was constructed in an attempt to increase scores via bagging.
+An increase in scores from the logistic regression model was not seen.
 This model had an ROC-AUC score of 0.7321 and a precision of 74.96%.

+As there was no improvement, the logistic regression model was optimized in the model tuning phase.

 ###### Random Forest Model